syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/FAQ/Which-event-will-raise-when-the-date-in-the-DateTimePickerAdv-is-changed.md

 ---
 layout: post
-title: DateChanged event usage | WindowsForms | Syncfusion
+title: Which Event will Raise When the Date in the DateTimePickeradv is Changed in Windows Forms xptoolbar control | Syncfusion
-description: Learn here about which event will raise when the date in the Windows Forms DateTimePickerAdv is changed
+description: Learn about Which Event will Raise When the Date in the DateTimePickeradv is Changed support in Syncfusion Windows Forms DateTimePickerAdv(Classic) control and more details.
 platform: WindowsForms
 control: Calendar
 documentation: ug
 ---
-# Which event will raise when the date in the DateTimePickerAdv is changed?
+# Which Event will Raise When the Date in the DateTimePickeradv is Changed in Windows Forms DateTimePickerAdv(Classic)

 Calendar [DateChanged](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MonthCalendarAdv.html) event is raised when a date in the DateTimePickerAdv is changed using the keys, or using the mouse.